antoniofulg/mozio-travel-destination/README.md

 To simulate backend error handling, entering 'fail' in the search input will trigger an error message displayed near the combobox.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.